Sauna Benefits: Enhancing Physical and Mental Health

 While it’s always advisable to consult with your doctor before undertaking preventative treatments and natural remedies for physical and mental health, the following conditions are of particular concern regarding the use of saunas:

-A typical sauna session is 15-20 minutes long.
+A typical session in a steam sauna is about 15-20 minutes long.
+Infrared sessions can be longer: around 30-40 minutes.

 You may have noticed that the study that showed such impressive results in dementia and Alzheimer’s reduction from regular sauna use noted 15-minute sessions.

-Cardiovascular health research reported in JAMA found 11-19 minutes to be optimal.
+Cardiovascular health research reported in JAMA found 11-19 minutes to be optimal in a traditional sauna.

 Listen to your body.
 Don’t stay in long enough to get dizzy and if you do begin to feel light-headed, safely get out of the sauna.